LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 A health information system that uses computer-based data processing and communication tools is called a computer-based health information system.
 Please note that health information systems typically comprise both computer-based as well as non-computer-based sub-information systems.

-If we refer to the information system of a certain health care facility, such as a hospital or a medical office, we can use the more specific terms “hospital information system” or “medical office information system,” respectively.
+If we refer to the information system of a certain health care facility, such as a hospital or a medical office, we can use the more specific terms "hospital information system" or "medical office information system," respectively.
 The information system of a health care network can be called a transinstitutional health information system (tHIS).

 As a consequence of this definition of a health information system, a health care setting has a health information system from the beginning of its existence.